-The term pre-trial detention refers to before coming to trial.
+The term pre-trial detention refers to and lack of effective remedy, the Court the detention of a suspected person before coming to trial.
 Detention on remand is a particularly sensitive subject, because it affects fundamental principles such as the right to liberty, the right to humane treatment and the prohibition of torture and ill-treatment, but also the presumption of innocence.
-As P. H. Van Kempen noted, there is a paradox between the fundamental rights of the person presumed innocent (which entails that they should be more protected than an already convicted person) and the requirements of criminal investigation (that frequently requires limiting their rights considerably, for example the possibility to communicate with friends or family).57

-A report written as the result of a research project co-funded by the EU and the Council of Europe showed that "despite various instruments with regard to pretrial and remand custody prepared within the Council of Europe and, the extensive case law of the European Court of Human Rights (ECtHR), human rights violations in this sphere persist in many MS. The lengthy periods of remand detention, insufficient and irrelevant reasons given for extending periods of detention, and its use as a disguised form of punishment are the most pressing issues in the practice of pre-trial detention".58 The overcrowding problem in prisons is often linked to massive (and sometimes excessive) use of pending trial detention, and it is also often more noticeable in pre-trial detention facilities.59 Analysis of the most recent data pertaining to the rate of pre-trial detainees in each MS shows that there is a huge difference between MS, the lowest rate of pre-trial detainees over global prison population being below 10% in the Czech Republic and Romania and the highest being over 40% in Luxembourg.60
+As P. H. Van Kempen noted, there is a paradox between the fundamental rights of the person presumed innocent (which entails that they should be more protected than an already convicted person) and the requirements of criminal investigation (that frequently requires limiting their rights considerably, for example the possibility to communicate with friends or family).57 extensive case law of the European Court of Human Rights (ECtHR), human rights violations in this sphere persist in many MS. The lengthy periods of remand detention, insufficient and irrelevant reasons given for extending periods of detention, and its use as a disguised form of punishment are the most pressing issues in the practice of pre-trial detention".58 The overcrowding problem in prisons is often linked to massive (and sometimes excessive) use of pending trial detention, and it is also often more noticeable in pre-trial detention facilities.59 Analysis of the most recent data pertaining to the rate of pre-trial detainees in each MS shows that there is a huge difference between MS, the lowest rate of pre-trial detainees over global prison population being below 10% in the Czech Republic and Romania and the highest being over 40% in Luxembourg.60